apache/druid/docs/operations/druid-console.md

 Druid includes a web console for loading data, managing datasources and tasks, and viewing server status and segment information.
 You can also run SQL and native Druid queries in the console.

-The following cluster settings must be enabled to use the Druid console.
+Enable the following cluster settings to use the Druid console.
 Note that these settings are enabled by default.
 - Enable the Router's [management proxy](../design/router.md#enabling-the-management-proxy).
 - Enable [Druid SQL](../configuration/index.md#sql) for the Broker processes in the cluster.